galenhaggerty/galenhaggerty/README.md

 Here are some things about me:

-- 🎓 I'm currently working on my Masters Degree at Pace University
+- 🎓 I recently completed my Masters Degree in Applied Quantitative Analysis and Economic Policy at Pace University
 - 🐍 I have completed courses in R & Python
 - 🌱 I’m passionate about the environment and sustainability
 - 💃 Pronouns: She/Her